YotpoLtd/resec/README.md

     * promotes redis to be *SLAVE OF NO ONE*

 ### Services and health checks
-* If redis is healthy resec registers service ${CONSUL_SERVICE_PREFIX}-${REPLICATION_ROLE} with [TTL](https://www.consul.io/docs/agent/checks.html#TTL) health check with TTL twice as big as HEALTHCHECK_INTERVAL and updates consul every HEALTHCHECK_INTERVAL to maintain service in passing state
+* Resec registers service ${CONSUL_SERVICE_PREFIX}-${REPLICATION_ROLE} with [TTL](https://www.consul.io/docs/agent/checks.html#TTL) health check with TTL twice as big as HEALTHCHECK_INTERVAL and updates consul every HEALTHCHECK_INTERVAL to maintain service in passing state

 ### Redis Health
-* If redis becomes unhealthy resec will stop both leader election and ${CONSUL_SERVICE_PREFIX}-master service monitoring.
+* If redis becomes unhealthy resec will stop leader election.
 As soon as redis will become healthy again, resec will start the operation from the beginning.

 ## Usage